Zildj1an/Machine-Learning-Classifiers/README.md

   Additionaly, other three classifiers are tested:

   + Perceptron
-  + SGD (good for data samples with more than 100k samples)
+  + SGD (good for data sets with more than 100k samples)
   + Multinomial-NB